Answers to frequently asked questions about voting in NYC

 What is a primary election?

 A primary election is held when more than one candidate wants a party’s nomination and has successfully completed all the steps to get on the ballot.
 The winner of a primary election runs as that party’s nominee in the general election held in November.
+NYC now uses Ranked Choice Voting in special and primary elections for local offices.

 Can I vote in the primary election?